 There's also been scrutiny of Zoom's privacy policies, which until recently seemed to give Zoom the right to do whatever it wanted with users' personal data, and its encryption policies, which have been more than a tad misleading.

-That's created a backlash against Zoom.
-On April 6, New York City public schools moved to ban Zoom meetings, and other school systems did the same, although New York lifted the Zoom ban in early May.
+That created a backlash against Zoom.
+In April, New York City public schools moved to ban Zoom meetings, and other school systems did the same, although New York lifted the Zoom ban in May.

 With all these issues, people are looking for other options, so check out our Skype vs Zoom face-off to see how an old video app has adapted for video conferencing.
 We've also compared Zoom vs Google Hangouts as well.